Cunuduh/FSRCompiler-2.0/README.md

 # FSR Compiler 2.0

-Optifine CIT File Creator for Hypixel Skyblock by Cunuduh (invalid-user#7279 on Discord)
+Optifine CIT File Creator for Hypixel Skyblock by Cunuduh (ping invalid-user#7279 on Discord if there are bugs)

 ## .exe file?